-Three years ago Michael was asked to be part of an American fire service delegated that visited China.
+Michael was asked in 2008 to be part of an American fire service delegate that visited China.
 During the trip, he was invited to speak at the Kunming Fire School which had approximately 2,500 students.
 He had the opportunity to address 100 fire officials and talk about the American fire service and the District’s values.
 Michael continues to travel abroad and regularly stops at as many fire stations that he can.
 Michael has created many friends in the fire service throughout the world and continues to speak about Southern Platte with them.

 In 2001, Michael was honored as EMT of the Year by the National Emergency Medical Technicians Association.